NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 ### cudf Submodule and Build

 [RAPIDS cuDF](https://github.com/rapidsai/cudf) is being used as a submodule in this project.
-Due to the lengthy build of libcudf, it is **not cleaned** during a normal Maven clean phase unless built using `build/build-in-docker`. `build/build-in-docker` uses `ccache` by default unless CCACHE_DISABLE=1 is set in the environment.

-`-Dlibcudf.clean.skip=false` can also be specified on the Maven command-line to force libcudf to be cleaned during the Maven clean phase.

 Currently libcudf is only configured once and the build relies on cmake to re-configure as needed.
 This is because libcudf currently is rebuilding almost entirely when it is configured with the same